LISA-ITMO/AI-quiz-generation/README.md

 ### Configuration
 Instructions on how to configure the project.

+- Copy text PDF files to the `data` folder.
+- Run the script, to convert text to vector embeddings and save in FAISS index:

+`python ingest.py`

+- Run the script, to process data with Mistral LLL and return the answer:

+`python main.py "retrieve invoice number value"`

 ### Contributing
 Author [Konstantin Baltsat](https://github.com/baltsat).
 Guidelines for contributing to the project.